So this is not an outfit post. Today I’ll be talking about bread!

 UPDATE 2020: I’ve been making a faster version too which just requires more yeast and warm water and it’s done in 2-3h.
 Sometimes I let the dough rise for 2h, sometimes just for 1h.
 The crust is thinner than the 18H version but just as good).

 I Baked it in the Cast Iron Dutch oven

 3 Cups All Purpose or Baking Flour (a bit more for dusting) – ( 430 grams Flour )

 1/4 teaspoon yeast (1 gram yeast ) (for 2h version add 1tsp instant yeast)

 1 1/4 teaspoons salt – ( 8 grams salt )

 - Dough is ready when its surface is dotted with bubbles.
-Lightly flour a work surface and place dough on it; sprinkle it with a little more flour and fold it over on itself once or twice.
+Lightly flour a work surface and place dough on it; sprinkle it with a little more flour and fold it over on itself 2-3 times.
 Cover loosely with plastic wrap and let rest about 15 minutes.